Wise Review [2023] – 7 Must Knows

 2. When Wise Works

-Wise keeps fees low and transparent, make transfers as fast as possible and they have excellent online customer support.
+Everyone will tell you, Wise keeps fees low and transparent, make transfers as fast as possible and that’s true.

-But don’t take our word for it – try for yourself:
+But don’t take my word for it – try for yourself: Use the Wise calculator (no sign up required) to see the fees and when it will arrive.

-The truth is, that while others claim “no fees” and then build healthy fees into the exchange rate, Wise avoids the usual smoke and mirrors.
+Funny enough, others still claim “no fees” and then build healthy fees into the exchange rate, Wise avoids the usual smoke and mirrors.

 Instead they use the mid-market rate and then show you the fees upfront.